Metropolis GZM: Budget

 Pursuant to the law, the Metropolis receives 5% of the PIT from persons residing in its territory.
 In addition, a contribution is established for the municipalities included in its composition.

 In 2017, the budget of the Metropolis amounted to PLN 12,306,418.
 In 2018, the budget amounted to PLN 361,053,107.

 Population

 The Metropolis is inhabited by over 2.2 million people.
 The population of the cities and gminas comprising the metropolis, as well as the entire voivodeship, has been steadily decreasing since 1989, mainly due to natural decrease and negative migration balance.

 Economy

-In 2020 Katowice's gross metropolitan product was almost €40 billion.
+In 2020 Katowice's gross metropolitan product was €39 billion.
 This puts Katowice in 60th place among cities in European Union.